kjappelbaum/mofdscribe/docs/source/getting_started.rst

 The benchmarks will run k=5-fold cross validation on the dataset.
 We chose this over a single split, because this is more robust to randomness (and gives at least some indication of the variance of the estimate).

 .. admonition:: OOD vs ID
-    :class: note
+    :class: info

     Most benchmarks come in OOD and ID versions.
     OOD indicates out-of-distribution, and typically involves grouping on a key feature (e.g. density).
     ID indicates in-distribution, and typically is stratified on the target variable.

+.. admonition:: Why k-fold CV?
+    :class: info

+    For the benchmarks we decided to use k-fold cross validation.
+    While this is clearly more expensive than a simple holdout split, splits need to be performed multiple times as ML models are unstable [Lones]_.
+This is in particular the case for the relatively small datasets we work with in digital reticular chemistry (for larger datasets repeated holdout splits are less of a problem).
+    One could add more rigor using repeated k-fold cross validation.
+However, this would result in a large computational overhead.
+    Note that the choice of the k is not trivial, and k=5 is a pragmatic choice, for more details see [Raschka]_.

 For running a benchmark with your model, your model must be in the form of a class with `fit(idx, structures, y)` and `predict(idx, structures)` methods, for example